Daniel Faalele: Professional career

+Baltimore Ravens

 Faalele was selected by the Baltimore Ravens in the fourth round, 110th overall, of the 2022 NFL draft.
 At 174 kg, Faalele became the heaviest rostered player in the NFL.
 As a rookie, he appeared in 16 games and made one start.
+During his final season with the Ravens in 2025, Faalele came under heavy criticism by Ravens fans and reporters for poor in-game performances, with many giving him descriptions such as "the worst offensive lineman in Ravens history".

+New York Giants

+On April 8, 2026, Faalele signed a one-year contract with the New York Giants, reuniting him with head coach John Harbaugh.

+Jacksonville Jaguars

+On August 19, 2026, Faalele was traded to the Jacksonville Jaguars in exchange for a 2027 sixth-round pick.